Skip to content

 Principal paydown effects (balance decreases over time, reducing interest in later months).
 Variable rates that may change during the year.
 Promotional rates on credit cards.
 Minimum payment requirements.
 Late fees or penalty APR escalations.
 Interest-only payment periods on some debt types.
 Tax deductibility of mortgage or student loan interest in jurisdictions where it applies.
 New debt accumulation that offsets payoff progress.

 Ignoring smaller balances because they feel insignificant.
 Not aggregating across debt types.
 Focusing on monthly payments without understanding the interest component.
 Treating high-APR small balances as less important than low-APR large balances.
-Not prioritising highest-APR debt for extra payments.
-Missing opportunities to consolidate or transfer.
-Adding new debt while working on payoff (offsetting progress).
-The calculator surfaces the aggregated interest drag; effective debt reduction requires strategy beyond awareness alone.
+Overlooking the math benefit of prioritising highest-APR debt for extra payments.
+Missing opportunities to consolidate or transfer when the math supports it.
+Adding new debt while working on payoff, which offsets progress.
+The calculator surfaces the aggregated interest drag; effective debt reduction also requires strategy beyond awareness alone.

 Example Scenario